cherrypy/cherrypy/sphinx/source/intro/tutorial/tutorial.rst

 Learning Python
 ---------------

 As said above, this is not a guide to the Python language.
-There are plenty of good resources for those learning Python (just to name a few among the best:  [http://www.pasteur.fr/recherche/unites/sis/formation/python/ Python course in Bioinformatics], [http://www.byteofpython.info/ A Byte Of Python] and [http://www.diveintopython.org/ Dive into Python]).
-The [http://www.python.org official Python website] lists some good resources, including an [http://docs.python.org/tut/tut.html excellent tutorial].
+There are plenty of good resources for those learning Python (just to name a few among the best:  `Python course in Bioinformatics <http://www.pasteur.fr/recherche/unites/sis/formation/python/>`_, `A Byte Of Python <http://www.byteofpython.info/>`_ and `Dive into Python <http://www.diveintopython.org/>`_).
+The `official Python website <http://www.python.org>`_ lists some good resources, including an `excellent tutorial <http://docs.python.org/tut/tut.html>`_.

 Your first CherryPy application
 ===============================